Torres García Museum

-In 1991 it was reopened at its current headquarters after having been transferred and inaugurated on several occasions since its creation on July 28, 1955, the anniversary of the birth of Torres García.
+In 1991 it was reopened at its current site after having been transferred and inaugurated on several occasions since its creation on July 28, 1955, the anniversary of the birth of Torres García.

 The museum's collection contains thousands of folios, letters, drawings, sketches, drawn books and unpublished manuscripts.
-In addition, cultural extension tasks are carried out through experiential workshops for groups of schoolchildren and high schools, as well as artistic training workshops.
+Also artistic training workshops are carried.

-Two types of group visits can be made:
+Two kinds of group visits can be made:

-- Dynamic visits: A tour of the museum is carried out, guided by a guide or educator, who invites you to learn by doing through participatory and playful instances where each member can create, test and ask questions.
+- Dynamic visits: A tour guided by a guide or educator, who invites you to learn by doing, through participatory and playful workshops where each member can create, test and ask questions.

-- Guided visits: In this visit, the museum is guided by a guide or educator, who comments, deepens and explains the different stages of Joaquín Torres García's artistic career.
+- Guided visits: In this visit, the tour is guided by a guide or educator, who comments, examines and explains the different stages of Joaquín Torres García's artistic career.